Brown scores 32, Celtics hold on for 101-99 win over Knicks

 Jayson Tatum committed eight turnovers but finished with 25 points and 10 rebounds.
 Marcus Smart added 17 points, 14 in the fourth quarter, and nine assists for the Celtics, who have won three of four.

+Brown said he and Tatum talked before the game about not dwelling on Tuesday’s 10-point loss to Philadelphia.

+“I just needed to be Jaylen.
+And our team played great tonight,” Brown said.

-Tristan Thompson had seven points, eight rebounds and three blocks in his return after missing 12 games due to the league’s health and safety protocols.
+Brown and Tatum followed the jolt provided by Tristan Thompson, who had seven points, eight rebounds and three blocks in his return after missing 12 games due to the league’s health and safety protocols.
+Coach Brad Stevens was pleased with his team’s consistently physical play.

+“That was what we’re used to — kind of a grind-out Celtic win, which is what we’ve been about when we’re at our best,” Stevens said.

-RJ Barrett scored 29 points and Julius Randle added 22 points and nine rebounds for the Knicks, who have dropped two straight.
+RJ Barrett was 6-for-6 on 3-pointers and scored 29 points for the Knicks, who have dropped two straight — each by two points — and five of six.
+Julius Randle added 22 points and nine rebounds.

+“We’re fine,” Randle said.
+“We’re not going to get much out of frustration.
+We’ve got to figure out what the problem is and figure out how to solve it.”

 New York and Boston entered the day tied for seventh place in the Eastern Conference playoff race.
 The game was tight throughout, featuring eight ties and 17 lead changes.